 The Paideia Prize

 Since 2004, the Philosophy Department has awarded the Paideia Prize at spring graduation to the Philosophy Department’s graduate employee who most exemplifies the ideals of undergraduate teaching.
-The prize includes a UO Duck Store $100 gift card.
+The winner receives $300.
 No application is required; all graduate students teaching in the department are automatically considered for the prize.
 Students are eligible to win the Paideia Prize only once during their graduate studies.

 Past Winners of the Paideia Prize: